About The MO HealthNet Division

 The MO HealthNet program is jointly funded by state and federal dollars.
 To see how MO HealthNet dollars are spent, see "Where do the MO HealthNet dollars go?" .

 Approved, enrolled MO HealthNet Program providers of service provide services.
-Those who participate in the MO HealthNet Program agree to accept MO HealthNet payment as reimbursement in full for any services provided to MO HealthNet participants.
+Those who participate in the MO HealthNet program agree to accept MO HealthNet payment as reimbursement in full for any services provided to MO HealthNet participants.
 A participant cannot be billed for the difference between the MO HealthNet payment and the provider’s billed charges.
 MO HealthNet Managed Care services are provided in accordance with the terms and conditions of the contract between MHD and the MO HealthNet Managed Care health plans.
 Participants enrolled in MO HealthNet Managed Care access services through the health plan’s provider network.
 The health plan network may include providers not enrolled in the fee-for-service program.

-An individual may apply for medical assistance at the county Family Support Division (FSD) office in which (s)he resides, or in some cases at outreach sites.
+An individual may apply for medical assistance at the county Family Support Division (FSD) office in which he or she resides, or in some cases at outreach sites.
 Applications for MO HealthNet Managed Care may be made by phone by calling (888) 275-5908 or by mailing a completed MO HealthNet Managed Care application to a MO HealthNet Managed Care Service Center.
 If the individual is determined eligible, the individual or family receives an approval letter from the FSD county office that is valid until they are issued a MO HealthNet identification card with the next regular payroll.
 Participants eligible for MO HealthNet Managed Care must enroll in a health plan.
 The MO HealthNet Managed Care participant must present the MO HealthNet card and the MO HealthNet Managed Care health plan card each time a medical service is rendered.

 Third Party Liability (TPL)

-TPL Information is obtained by the FSD eligibility specialist primarily during the MO HealthNet eligibility determination process.
+TPL information is obtained by the FSD eligibility specialist primarily during the MO HealthNet eligibility determination process.
 Supplementing this initial contact are data matches with both private and public entities, edits within the claims processing system, direct inquiries to participants, non-custodial parents and other potential liable parties, and a contingency fee contract for identification and recovery of funds the state is unable to pursue.

 Cost savings originate from two methods.
 They are (1) cost avoidance and (2) benefit recovery.